PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 ..   - ``word_hidden`` to ``orthography``

 A more elaborate example of this model can be found at `BotvinickConflictMonitoringModel`.
-More complicated forms of control are also possible, for example, ones that run internal simulations to determine the amount of control to optimize some criterion.
+More complicated forms of control are also possible, for example, ones that run internal simulations to optimize the amount of control to optimize some criterion (e.g,. maximize the `expected value of control <https://royalsocietypublishing .org/doi/full/10.1098/rstb.2013.0478>`_ (see XXX EVC script), or to implement `model-based learning
+<https://royalsocietypublishing.org/doi/full/10.1098/rstb.2013.0478>`_ (see XXX LVOC script).

+..
+XXX MENTION SPECIFIC EXAMPLE SCRIPTS/MODELS HERE

 .. .. _BasicsAndSampler_Learning:
 ..
 ..
 Learning
 .. ~~~~~~~~
 ..
+..
+Impelements all major forms of learning (autoassociative, RL and BP)
+..
+Implementation favors modulariziation / depiction of process flow (pedagogical tool, e.g., animation - SHOW EXAMPLE)
+..
+But integrates PyTorch for efficiency and generality: Autodiff EXAMPLE (Rumelhart network) ..
+..
+OLD:
 ..
 For example, the feedforward network above can be
 .. trained using backpropagation simply by adding the **learning** argument to the constructor for the Process::
 ..